IVRPowers/blog/content/post/products/dark-mode-web-acd.md

 # Stay tuned for a sleek New Look, enhance your agents video calling experience
 ---

 We're excited to announce the launch of **Dark Mode**, a highly recommended feature that offers a sleek new look for our Web ACD platforms.
-Designed to improve your user experience, **Dark Mode** offers a sleek new look that is easy on the eyes and perfect for low-light working environments.
+Designed to improve your agents productivity and confort, **Dark Mode** offers a better video calling experience that is easy on the eyes and perfect for low-light working environments.

 Here’s why they will love it: